LucaFilipozzi/unique-id-filter/README.md

 This servlet filter, for each incoming request:

-* parses the incoming x-request-id into x-ecs-trace-id and x-ecs-parent-id attributes (TODO)
+* decodes the incoming x-request-id into x-ecs-trace-id and x-ecs-parent-id attributes
-* generates a UUID4 into x-ecs-transaction-id attribute (TODO)
+* generates a first UUID4 into x-ecs-transaction-id attribute
+* generates another UUID4 into x-ecs-span-id attribute
+* encodes x-ecs-trace-id and x-ecs-span-id into outgoing x-request-id

 Why?
-To support [Elastic Common Scheme](https://www.elastic.co/guide/en/ecs/current/index.html)'s [tracing fields](https://www.elastic.co/guide/en/ecs/current/ecs-tracing.html) (trace.id, parent.id, transation.id, and span.id) in [tomcat9](https://tomcat.apache.org/tomcat-9.0-doc/).
+To support [Elastic Common Scheme][ecs-homepage]'s [tracing fields][ecs-tracing] (trace.id,
+parent.id, transation.id, and span.id) in [tomcat9][tomcat9-home].

-The following sequence diagram (install this [browser extension](https://github.com/marcozaccari/markdown-diagrams-browser-extension) to render the diagram... why doesn't github support [mermaid](https://mermaid-js.github.io/mermaid/#/)?!?) explains how these tracing fields are propagated through a tech stack.
+The following sequence diagram (install this [browser extension][browser-extn] to render the diagram... why doesn't github support [mermaid][mermaid-home] natively?!?) explains how these tracing fields are used.

 Essentially, [the rules](https://github.com/elastic/ecs/issues/998#issuecomment-705270230) are: